A lot or a little?

 The parents' guide to what's in this book.

 What parents need to know

 Parents need to know that George is a book about a transgender fourth-grader who increasingly learns to be herself and to tell others about her secret.
 Along the way, she finds many supportive advocates, but her greatest ally is her best friend, Kelly.
 Some kids taunt George, and she's called a freak and gets punched by a school bully.
 Some people, such as George's brother, assume George is gay, but she says she doesn't "know who she liked, really, boys or girls."
+The book deals with sexual identity, but there's no sexual activity.
+George's older brother mentions looking at porn and "dirty" magazines as something boys do.
+Young readers who don't know what the word "porn" means may be inclined to look it up.
 Parents and teachers can use this book to talk about a wide variety of topics, including what it means to be transgender and to how to stand up for someone being bullied.
 Editor's note: In the story, George's older brother shows George how to clear the browsing history after using Mom's computer.
-George then does this after searching the Internet for transgender information.
+George then does this after searching the internet for transgender information.
 In the Common Sense K-12 Digital Citizenship Curriculum we advise families and educators to empower kids to think critically about the websites they visit.
 However, families may choose to review their kids' browsing history to make sure they're making safe choices online.

 What's the story?